A Novel Method for the Extrinsic Calibration of a 2D Laser Rangefinder and a Camera: Analytical Solution

 \textbf{STEP 5:} After obtaining $\mathbf{r}_{3}$, $\mathbf{r}_{1}$ can be calculated from Eq.~(\ref{expressionR1}) and $\mathbf{r}_{2}$ can be retrieved from Eq.~(\ref{crossProdR2}).
 Finally, ${^C}\mathbf{t}{_L}$ can be obtained using Eq.~(\ref{translation}).

 Eight possible solutions give us up to four real solutions.
-Four complex solutions can be eliminated as the following.
+Four complex solutions can be eliminated as follows.
 We square all the elements of $\mathbf{r}_{1}$, $\mathbf{r}_{2}$, $\mathbf{r}_{3}$ and ${^C}\mathbf{t}{_L}$, and check if they all have non-negative real parts.

 \textbf{STEP 6:} In practice, while the solution for $\mathbf{r}_3$ fails to deliver a real solution in the presence of noise, we use its projection on real domain as the initial value.
 Eqs.~(\ref{constraint1R})-(\ref{objectR}) are then treated as a whole $\mathcal{F}(\mathbf{x}) = \mathbf{0}$ for $\mathbf{r}_3$, which can be solved using the Trust-Region Dogleg method~\cite{Conn}~\cite{Powell}.
 At each iteration $k$, the trust region subproblem here is